composer22/coreos-deploy-client/README.md

 ## Requirements

-You need to server source:
+If you compile, you need the server source:

 go get github.com/composer22/coreos-deploy

-You will also need a valid API token setup there to access the server.
+You will also need a valid API token defined in the server to access the server.

 Etcd2 key values should be submitted as a text file with a space delimeter between key and value: